VMware updates vRealize cloud management offerings for software defined data centers

 VMware’s new vRealize management capabilities for the software-defined data center and cloud help customers to address three common use cases: Intelligent operations, automated IT and DevOps-ready IT.

-“VMware is committed to supporting our customers’ digital transformation initiatives by helping them to modernise their data centres as well as integrate their public clouds,” says Ajay Singh, senior vice president and general manager, Cloud Management Business Unit, VMware.
+“VMware is committed to supporting our customers’ digital transformation initiatives by helping them to modernise their data centers as well as integrate their public clouds,” says Ajay Singh, senior vice president and general manager, Cloud Management Business Unit, VMware.

 “These latest updates to our vRealize platform will help customers get more out of their hybrid cloud investments today, and put them on a path for cross-cloud management of applications and infrastructure regardless of where the workload is running.”

 The new vRealize releases aim so support the planning, management and scaling of software defined data centers with a range of intelligent operations.
 According to VMware, new vRealize features include:

 Automated, Proactive Workload Placement: vRealize Operations 6.6 adds substantial new intelligence to workload placement decisions to fully automate workload balancing across clusters and datastores based on business imperatives, including ability to schedule rebalancing in a convenient maintenance window.